-The star-studded Apple TV show lineup is starting to look like it could become a legitimate contender to Netflix and HBO.
+The star-studded Apple TV+ lineup is starting to look like it could become a legitimate contender to Netflix and HBO.
 After going on a Hollywood spending spree in the last eight months, Apple appears poised to make a huge push into original content.

 Thanks to its new worldwide video executive team, many of the Apple TV series in development actually look really promising and diverse.
 From Steven Spielberg’s Amazing Stories to mysterious new sci-fi series See, Apple’s working on some shows everyone could enjoy.

-Check out all the full list of TV series Apple is working on:
+Check out the full list of Apple TV+ series and movies currently in the pipeline.

-Update: We’ve added all the shows we know about heading into Apple’s big March 25 event where it’s expected to finally unveil its TV streaming service.
+Update: We’ve added all the shows we know about heading into Apple’s big March 25 event, where the company expected to finally unveil its TV streaming service.

 Apple has reportedly approved a 10-episode sci-fi series co-created by Simon Kinberg, who has written many of the X-Men movies going back to 2006.
 This show will apparently be part of the streaming video service Apple is expected to launch this year.

 Not much is known about Kinberg’s latest creation yet, though it’s scheduled to start filming this summer.

 Apple is reportedly fleshing out the cast for its original sci-fi series from Ronald D. Moore, adding Joel Kinnaman, Michael Dorman and Sarah Jones in lead roles.
 The as-yet-untitled show takes place in a world in which the global space race never slowed down.

 Kinnaman, who previously appeared in the RoboCop reboot and Netflix’s Altered Carbon, will play Edward Baldwin, one of NASA’s top astronauts.
 Dorman (who starred in Amazon’s Patriots) and Jones (USA Network’s Western drama Damnation) will play Gordo and Tracy Stevens, a prominent NASA couple.